Projects per year

 Biography

-Eric Windholz is a Senior Lecturer in the Faculty of Law at Monash University, Director of its Juris Doctor course, and an Associate with its Centre for Commercial Law and Regulatory Studies and a Fellow of the Australian Centre for Justice Innovation.
+Eric Windholz is an Associate Professor in the Faculty of Law at Monash University, Director of its Juris Doctor course, and an Associate with its Centre for Commercial Law and Regulatory Studies and a Fellow of the Australian Centre for Justice Innovation.
 Eric has a PhD from Monash University, a MBA from Melbourne University, a Bachelor of Economics and Bachelor of Laws (First Class Honours), also from Monash University, and a Graduate Diploma in Company Secretarial Practice and Graduate Certificate in Academic Practice.

 Eric's research expertise is in two areas: (1) regulatory theory and practice, or what he describes as the science and art of modern regulatory practice; and (2) sports law, and in particular the application of regulatory theory to the world of sport - thus combining his two areas of expertise.